PivotStick/gato/README.md

 // 7070 by default
 ```

-# Rights
+# Roles

-By default you are an anonymous, the anonymous has no rights.
+By default you are an anonymous, the anonymous has no roles.
-But you can change it with the `$$rights` global object.
+But you can change it with the `$$roles` global object.

 ### Example